Strata DDM

 typeParams : Option Bindings,

-@[declareDatatype] declares a datatype command operator given the datatype name, the optional type parameters, the constructor list, and zero or more function templates to expand.
-Note that the @[scopeDatatype] annotation brings the datatype name and type parameters into scope when parsing the constructors, enabling recursive type references.
+@[declareDatatype] declares a datatype operator given the datatype name, the optional type parameters, the constructor list, and zero or more function templates to expand.
+The @[scopeTVar] annotation converts type parameter bindings into type variables when parsing the constructors, enabling polymorphic type references.
+The @[preRegisterTypes] annotation on the wrapping command pre-registers all datatype names before elaboration, enabling recursive and mutually recursive type references.

 Function templates specify patterns for generating auxiliary functions from datatype declarations.
 Currently there are two supported templates: perConstructor generates one function per constructor, while perField generates one function per field (note that the DDM enforces that fields are unique across all constructors in a datatype).